-Clark, a Republican, was the representative for Kentucky's 3rd congressional district from 1829 to 1831.
+Clark was the representative for Kentucky’s 3rd congressional district and was a Republican.
+He served from 1829 to 1831.

 From May 1813 to Mar 1831, Clark missed 283 of 1,041 roll call votes, which is 27.2%.
 This is worse than the median of 14.6% among the lifetime records of representatives serving in Mar 1831.
 The chart below reports missed votes over time.

 |Dec 1815-Apr 1816||72||34||47.2%||88th|

 |Dec 1827-May 1828||160||25||15.6%||59th|

 |Dec 1829-May 1830||185||39||21.1%||70th|

 |Dec 1830-Mar 1831||88||26||29.5%||82nd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information